onedata/onedata-documentation/docs/user-guide/groups.md

-You can belong to a group directly by consuming a token invitation, or you can belong to a group, which belongs to that group, which is effective membership, because you get access by inherited it, not directly.
+You can belong to a group directly by consuming a token invitation, or you can belong to a group, which belongs to that group, which is effective membership, because you get access by inheriting it, not directly.
 If you belong to space not direct, your privileges result from the group's privileges, to which you belong.
 That means no one can modify your privileges directly.